rotundasoftware/parcelify/README.md

 # Parcelify

-Don't you wish you could include css and other assets in npm modules?
-Parcelify is a wrapper around James Halliday's browserify that allows you to easily bundle css and templates using yoru normal commonjs requires.
+Don't you wish you could bundle css and client side templates in npm modules?
+Parcelify is a wrapper around James Halliday's browserify that allows you to do just that.

 ## How dat work?